hoopsinsight/GACDCourseProject/README.md

 - 'CodeBook.md': Shows information about the variables used on the feature vector and the analysis performed.

 - 'Course Project Data Set Vinsel.txt': Data set summarizing the average of all observations for the features, for each listed subject and activity

+-'run_analysis.R': R Script which performs the analysis described on the original dataset and creates 'Course Project Data Set Vinsel.txt'

 Notes: